 Lake Moultrie is connected to its neighbor Lake Marion by the Diversion Canal.
 Many visitors enjoy Lake Moultrie by picnicking at scenic Overton Park, or hiking and biking in the Sandy Beach Wildlife Management Area.

 Though now widely enjoyed, Lake Moultrie was once the site of much heartache.
 All told, its construction destroyed at least 40 historic sites and a dozen churches.
-Swimmers are to beware of alligators, which call the lake home.

 The area of Lake Moultrie known as Somerset Point is a park and reserve for Santee-Cooper employees.
 It also includes a campground and fishing access.
 The park is named for Somerset Plantation, a former Pinopolis home that once stood near this spot but was submerged when Lake Moultrie was built.

-The land on which Somerset Plantation sat was originally granted to John Stewart who only owned it for two years before he conveyed the property in 1698 to South Carolina’s first Baptist minister, Reverend William Screven.
-Reverend Screven had arrived from Maine in 1696.
+The land on which Somerset Plantation sat was originally granted to John Stewart who only owned it for two years before he conveyed the property in 1698 to South Carolina’s first Baptist minister, the Reverend William Screven.
+Screven had arrived from Maine in 1696.

 He named the property after his birthplace in England and received it as a grant from John Stuart, original owner of Wampee Plantation.
 Somerset Plantation was subdivided from Wampee.